 5. Follow up.

 After you visit, we recommend following up with anyone with whom you had a one-on-one interaction—tour guides and admissions officers often hand out their cards, and you may wish to follow up to thank them, or perhaps you met a student or professor and had a great chat and want to follow up.
-Even if you didn’t get to meet your regional admissions officer, consider reaching out via email to introduce yourself and ask a thoughtful question or two (NOT, ahem, something you could have found in 2 seconds on the website).
+Even if you didn’t get to meet your regional admissions officer, consider reaching out via email to introduce yourself and ask a thoughtful question or two (NOT, ahem, something you could have found in two seconds on the website).
 At some schools, these communications can become a part of your admissions file, so make sure to proofread before you send anything off.

 Above all, have fun!
 Visiting colleges can be tiring, but it should also be exciting—there’s so much to learn, both about the colleges and about what you want in a college experience.
 And if you’re not sure where to visit, what to do when you get there, what questions to ask, or how to write a follow-up email, our admissions team is here to help.